Skip Nav Destination

 EISBN: 978-1-62708-187-0

 ...
 Abstract Several qualitative, semiquantitative, and quantitative tests are available to estimate and control metal cleanliness, particularly inclusion concentration of aluminum alloys.
-This article provides a brief description of few of the metal cleanliness assessment techniques, such as...
+This article provides a description of a few of the metal cleanliness assessment techniques, such as chemical...

 Abstract

 Several qualitative, semiquantitative, and quantitative tests are available to estimate and control metal cleanliness, particularly inclusion concentration of aluminum alloys.
-This article provides a brief description of few of the metal cleanliness assessment techniques, such as chemical analysis, pressure filter tests, electric resistivity tests, reduced-pressure test, and ultrasonic technique.
-It also lists the various impurities detection methods of chemical analysis and their limitations.
+This article provides a description of a few of the metal cleanliness assessment techniques, such as chemical analysis, pressure filter tests, electric resistivity tests, reduced-pressure test, and ultrasonic technique.
+Detection methods based on the certain principles and the types of impurities in chemical analysis are discussed.

 Series: ASM Handbook